Thierry Small: Charlton Athletic

 On 2 February 2024, Small joined League One club Charlton Athletic on a contract to run until the end of the 2023–24 season, with a club option of an additional year.
 Small scored on his Charlton debut on 17 February 2024, in a 3–3 draw at Bolton Wanderers.

 The club confirmed in May that they had triggered the one-year extension clause in Small's contract.
 Technical director Andy Scott said that a "long-term" contract offer had also been made.
 On 25 January 2025, Small scored the only goal of the game against Shrewsbury Town at The Valley, describing the feeling as "unbelievable".
 It was subsequently reported that Preston North End were closely monitoring his progress after he played well against them in the FA Cup.
 He was linked with Millwall in April 2025, though Charlton manager Nathan Jones (who also managed Small at Southampton) stated that the club had had "no contact from anyone" regarding the player, whose contract was due to expire in the summer.
 Charlton went on to win the League One play-offs with Small starting in the final as the Addicks defeated Leyton Orient 1–0 at Wembley Stadium.

 Preston North End

 On 6 June 2025, it was announced that Small would join Championship club Preston North End on a four-year deal upon the expiration of his contract at Charlton Athletic, who received compensation from Preston.
+He was played at wing-back and said the coaching at Deepdale had improved him as a player.
+Small scored his first goal for Preston in the third minute of a Championship match away at Hull City on 30 September, firing a low strike into the corner shortly after kick‑off.
+He continued his scoring form with a 67th‑minute goal in a 2–0 home victory over Charlton Athletic on 4 October.
+He then scored another early goal in the eighth minute in a home league match versus Swansea City on 5 November, opening the scoring with a powerful strike from distance.
+He was racially abused after scoring an own goal in a draw with Queens Park Rangers on 6 April.
+He played 44 games in the 2025–26 season, scoring three goals.